leggsimon/seekr_mobile_app/README.md

   * Deploy!

 #### Day 5
-  * Retrospective
+  * Retrospective, finished mvp 1

 #### Day 6-7
-  * Weekend, work if you want to?
+  * Weekend, individual work to get started on rest of the features, remote pairing

 #### Day 8
   * Sprint kickoff, meeting to look at existing tickets